Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 ##### Interact over network

 Note:
 Our new approach could look like this.
-The booking app will interact with the exchange rates app over network.
+The booking app will interact with the exchange rates app over the network.
 It is amazing, isn't it?
-Lets inspect the code we have so far.
+Let's inspect the code we have so far.

 ---
 ### Stack